-4.18.6 Notes on the Jiles-Atherton model
+4.19.6 Notes on the Jiles-Atherton model

 The Jiles-Atherton model is based on the theory developed by D.C.
 Jiles and D.L.
 Atherton in their 1986 paper "Theory of Ferromagnetic Hysteresis".
 The model has been modified to correct non-physical behaviour observed at the loop tips whereby the slope of the B-H curve reverses.
 This leads to non-convergence in the simulator.
 The modification made is that proposed by Lederer et al. (See references below).
 Full details of the SIMetrix implementation of this model including all the equations are provided in a technical note.
-This is located on the install CDROM at Docs/Magnetics/Jiles-Atherton-Model.pdf.
-This is also available at our web site, please visit "Further Documentation" on page 39 for details.
+This can be found at the SIMetrix web site please visit "Further Documentation" on page 39 for details.